-Following the identification of novel pestiviruses in bats and rats by next-generation sequencing, researchers used metagenomics sequencing to identify a novel virus, APPV, in swine in the U.S. An ELISA was developed for the detection of APPV Erns peptides, a protein only found in pestiviruses.
-18 Using a combination of next-generation sequencing and qRT-PCR, an APPV was isolated from pigs with congenital tremors.
-The qRT-PCR assay targeted pestivirus region NS3.
-Preferred specimens were brainstem, mesenteric lymph node, tracheobronchial lymph node, and whole blood.
-19
+Following the identification of novel pestiviruses in bats and rats by next-generation sequencing, researchers used metagenomics sequencing to identify a novel virus, APPV, in swine in the U.S. An ELISA was developed for the detection of APPV Erns peptides, a protein only found in pestiviruses.19 Using a combination of next-generation sequencing and qRT-PCR (targeting NS3), an APPV was isolated from pigs with congenital tremors.
+Preferred specimens were brainstem, mesenteric lymph node, tracheobronchial lymph node, and whole blood.20